 Department of Palliative Medicine

-What is palliative care and what can we help you with
+What is palliative care and how can we help you

-- It is a specialized multidisciplinary care for people with a serious illness that aims to provide relief from the symptoms and stress associated with the serious diseases.
-The aim is to improve the quality of life of the patient and his family, with respect to their wishes and values.
+- Palliative care is a specialized multidisciplinary care for people facing serious illness.
+It aims to provide relief from the symptoms and stress associated with serious diseases and to improve quality of life of the patient and his family, with respect to their wishes and values.

-- Palliative care provides the support that a person with a serious illness needs.
-He focuses on general orientation in the situation, not only the treatment of the ill organ.
+- Palliative care provides a person facing serious illness much-needed support.
+It aims to gain general orientation in patient's situation and context of the illness, not only in the treatment of the ill organ.

-- It helps to cope with the new life situation, supports carers and loved ones.
-It facilitates orientation in the possibilities of social and health support.
+- It helps patients in coping with a new life situation, supports caregivers and loved ones.
+It facilitates orientation in the possibilities of social, welfare and healthcare support.

-- It helps to find and formulate the values and preferences of each individual so that the treatment is consistent with his or her interests.
+- It helps to seek and formulate values and preferences of each person so that the treatment is consistent with his or her interests.

-- Palliative care is intended for all patients regardless of their age or stage of serious illness.
+- Palliative care is intended for all patients regardless of their age or serious illness stage.

-- Specialist specialist physician in palliative medicine in hospitalized patients, support in the formulation and formulation of therapeutic goals and priorities.
+- Specialist care in palliative medicine in hospitalized patients, support in creation and formulation of therapeutic goals and priorities.